-Compared with the baseline scenario, adoption of the ACT + NOx Omnibus policy or 100 x 40 ZEV + Clean Grid scenarios in Washington will increase national net jobs through 2035.
-The ACT + NOx Omnibus policy scenario will also increase annual GDP through 2035.
-The job and GDP loss for both policies in 2045 is due to total fleet fuel and maintenance cost savings.
-For both scenarios in all years, the average wages for new jobs added to the economy are more than 45% higher as the average wages for jobs that are replaced.
+Compared with the baseline scenario, both adoption of the ACT + NOx Omnibus policy scenario or adoption of the 100 x 40 ZEV + Clean Grid scenario in New Jersey will increase national net jobs through 2035, while there will be a net loss of jobs in 2045.
+The annual loss by 2045 is largely due to the reductions in spending on diesel fuel and decreases in the costs of M/HDV ZEVs over time, resulting in decreased spending and investments in the out years.
+Both scenarios increase annual GDP in all years.
+For both scenarios in all years, the average wages for new jobs added to the economy are almost twice as high as the average wages for jobs that are replaced.
 This is because the largest number of added jobs are in electrical component manufacturing and in construction of charging infrastructure, requiring many well-paid electricians and electrical engineers, while the largest job losses are in vehicle repair-due to lower maintenance required by ZEVs-as well as relatively low-paid retail workers at gas stations.